Skip to content

 3. It is actively maintained.
 The tool must have had a meaningful update (feature release, security patch, or documentation update) within the last 18 months.
 Abandoned projects are listed with a “deprecated” label rather than removed entirely, since some teams still use them.

 4. It serves the target audience.
-Our readers are developers, security engineers, and engineering managers.
+The readers I write for are developers, security engineers, and engineering managers.
 Tools that are only usable by a narrow specialist audience (e.g., hardware security modules) are excluded.

 Tools that have been acquired, renamed, or deprecated are kept on the site with appropriate labels.
 This matters because teams searching for the old name need to find out what happened.